Night Vale Presents: Within the Wires

 The second NVP network podcast is Within the Wires is an anthology series of found audio tapes, written by Night Vale cowriter Jeffrey Cranor, as well as and Janina Matthewson.
 Season one is narrated by Matthewson and told as a series of relaxation tapes prepared for a patient in a mysterious medical center known as "The Institute."
 As the story unfolds, it became clear that the narrator of the tapes had a connection to the patient, and may have had a secret agenda.
 The first season of 10 episodes was released between June and November 2016.
 The second season, narrated by Rima Te Wiata, is presented as a series of museum audio guides and aired from September 2017, to January 2018.
 The third season, narrated by Lee LeBreton, is a political thriller set in 1950s Chicago told through letters from a bureaucrat to his secretary.
 It aired from September 2018, to January 2019.
 The fourth season ran from September to December 2019 and is about a mother, voiced by Mona Greene, who records audio notes to her daughter while leading an anti-government commune called The Cradle with music by Mary Epworth.

 Welcome to Night Vale

-Welcome to Night Vale is a twice monthly podcast in the form of community radio broadcasts for a fictional desert town, the eponymous Night Vale, where strange and supernatural occurrences are normal.
+The flagship show of the network and the origin of its name.
+It is a twice monthly podcast, in the form of community radio broadcasts for the fictional town of Night Vale.
+In the town's bizarre desert locale, strange and supernatural occurrences are normal.
 Cecil Gershwin Palmer, the host and narrator, is voiced by Cecil Baldwin.
-The series was created in 2012 by Joseph Fink and Jeffrey Cranor, first published by Commonplace Books.
-The podcast has been published by Night Vale Presents since its inception March 15, 2015.
-The series is also being adapted for television.
+The series was created in 2012 by Joseph Fink and Jeffrey Cranor, and was published by Commonplace Books until the network was formally established in 2015.